-Holly H. Weiss is a member of the Board and is the Founder and President of Stand Up!
-Girls.
+Holly Weiss is a member of the Board and is the Founder and President of Stand Up!
+Girls®.
 She focuses on organizational strategy and fundraising.
 Holly is the founder and owner of HWH Mediation, a firm that provides mediation services in connection with legal disputes.
-For nearly 20 years, Holly was a partner at Schulte Roth & Zabel LLP, a New York-based law firm where she specializes in employment law, primarily representing employers in the financial services industry.
+For nearly 20 years, Holly was a partner at Schulte Roth & Zabel LLP, a New York-based law firm, where she specialized in employment and employee benefits law.
 She is also a member of the Board of Directors of the Tanenbaum Center for Interreligious Understanding.
-Holly has developed and performed stand-up comedy in New York, on stage at Comic Strip Live.
+Holly has developed and performed stand-up comedy in New York.

 Bryn Bowen is a member of the Board and the Secretary of Stand Up!
 Girls.
-He is the Director of Information Services at New York-based law firm Schulte Roth & Zabel LLP.
-Bryn is a past President of the ARMA Metro NYC chapter, and was Principal Consultant at Greenheart Consulting Partners, a boutique Governance Risk & Compliance consulting practice.
-Bryn is a frequent speaker and author on issues relating to Corporate and Information Governance, and serves on the board of the PS3til6 Afterschool Program and has a lifelong dedication to supporting scientific, educational and social justice efforts.
+He is a Director of MCCG Guyana, a management and resource consulting practice focused on development.
+Bryn is also the Principal Consultant at Greenheart Consulting Partners, a boutique Governance Risk & Compliance consulting practice.
+Bryn is a frequent speaker and author on issues relating to Corporate and Information Governance, and serves on the board of the PS3til6 Afterschool Program.
+Bryn has a lifelong dedication to supporting scientific, educational and social justice efforts.

 Nancy Tepper is a member of the Board and is the Executive Director of Stand Up!
-Girls, where she focuses on all of the management responsibilities.
-Nancy has a background in brand management and marketing, but she has more recently pursued a career in a personal development life coaching.
+Girls where she focuses on all of the management responsibilities.
+While Nancy has a background in brand management and marketing, she has pivoted to a career in a personal development life coaching.
 Nancy is also the co-host of the MT Nesters brand which is platform (podcasts, panels, and events) that provides relevant information to women who are looking to find more purpose in their lives.
 Nancy is also the Transition category expert for Kuel Life and writes articles to inspire positive changes in mindset.

 Sumi Vatsa is a member of the Board of Stand Up!
 Girls.
 She has been helping her clients and customers buy, sell, rent and lease property all over New York City for more than a dozen years.
 Sumi credits her success to having a good sense of humor, as she helps clients achieve one of the three holy grails everyone is seeking in New York City – the perfect home!
 Sumi has been performing stand-up for the last seven years, gracing such stages as Gotham Comedy Club and Stand Up NY.